 10.3 At all times the number of professional external Directors on the Board shall be in the minority.

-10.6 (B) Subject to paragraph 10.6 (A) of these Rules any Director elected or appointed at or after the 2018 Annual Meeting of Members shall serve for a term of three years.
-Such Directors shall serve no more than four consecutive terms, or twelve years in total, and at this point should stand down for a period of at least three years before becoming eligible for election for a further term.
+10.6 (B) Subject to paragraph 10.6 (A) of these Rules any Director elected or appointed at or after the 2018 Annual Meeting of Members shall serve for a term of 3 years.
+Such Directors shall serve no more than 4 consecutive terms, or 12 years in total, and at this point should stand down for a period of at least 3 years before becoming eligible for election for a further term.

-10.7 A professional external Director shall serve for a period of three years, subject to a review at least every twelve months and a maximum of two terms or six years.
-Professional external Directors may be removed from office at any time by a resolution passed by a majority of the members of the Board, and shall be remunerated in an amount (to be disclosed in the published accounts) from time to time fixed by the Board.
+10.7 A professional external Director shall serve for a period of 3 years, subject to a review at least every 12 months and a maximum of 2 terms or 6 years.
+Professional external Directors may be removed from office at any time by a Resolution passed by a majority of the members of the Board, and shall be remunerated in an amount (to be disclosed in the published accounts) from time to time fixed by the Board.